uktrade/stream-unzip/README.md

 ```

 The file name and file size are extracted as reported from the file.
 If you don't trust the creator of the ZIP file, these should be treated as untrusted input.

+## Exceptions

+Exceptions raised by the source iterable are passed through `stream_unzip` unchanged.
+Other exceptions derive from `UnzipError` which itself derives from Python's built-in `ValueError`.

+### Hierarchy

+- **ValueError**

+  - **UnzipError**

+    Base class for all explicitly-thrown exceptions

+    - **PasswordError**

+        - **MissingPasswordError**

+          A file requires a password, but it was not supplied.

+          - **MissingZipCryptoPasswordError**

+            A file is legacy (ZipCrypto/Zip 2.0) encrypted, but a password was not supplied.

+          - **MissingAESPasswordError**

+            A file is AES encrypted, but a password was not supplied.

+        - **IncorrectPasswordError**

+          An incorrect password was supplied.
+Note that due to nature of the ZIP file format, some incorrect passwords would not raise this exception, and instead raise a `DataError`, or even in pathalogical cases, not raise any exception.

+          - **IncorrectZipCryptoPasswordError**

+            An incorrect password was supplied for a legacy (ZipCrypto/Zip 2.0) encrypted file.

+          - **IncorrectAESPasswordError**

+            An incorrect password was supplied for an AES encrypted file.

+    - **DataError**

+      An issue with the ZIP bytes themselves was encountered.

+      - **TruncatedDataError**

+        The stream of bytes ended unexpectedly.

+      - **UnsupportedFeatureError**

+        A file in the ZIP uses features that are unsupported.

+        - **UnsupportedFlagsError**

+        - **UnsupportedCompressionTypeError**

+      - **UncompressError**

+        - **DeflateError**

+          An error in the deflate-compressed data meant it could not be decompressed.

+      - **IntegrityError**

+        - **HMACIntegrityError**

+          The HMAC integrity check on AES encrypted bytes failed

+        - **CRC32IntegrityError**

+          The CRC32 integrity check on decrypted and decompressed bytes failed.

+      - **BadZipFileError**

+        The bytes supplied don't seem to be a ZIP file.

+        - **UnexpectedSignatureError**

+          Each section of a ZIP file starts with a _signature_, and an unexpected one was encountered.